Nancy Youssef

-Nancy A. Youssef is an American journalist known for her comprehensive and fearless reporting on national security, with a focus on U.S. military operations and the Middle East.
+Nancy A. Youssef is an American journalist known for her reporting on national security, with a focus on U.S. military operations and the Middle East.
 Until 2025, she was a national security correspondent for The Wall Street Journal, where she covered military affairs and the Arab world.
 Youssef has earned significant recognition for her coverage of conflicts in Iraq, Afghanistan, and the broader Arab world, and she has worked for several leading news outlets, including The Daily Beast, BuzzFeed News, and McClatchy Newspapers.

 Early life and education

 Born to Egyptian parents, Nancy Youssef is a first-generation American, raised in Washington, D.C.
-She is fluent in Arabic, a skill that has greatly contributed to her ability to report extensively from the Middle East.
+She is fluent in Arabic and has reported extensively from the Middle East.
 Youssef graduated with a Bachelor’s degree in Economics from the University of Virginia.
 She later pursued postgraduate studies at the Johns Hopkins University's School of Advanced International Studies.
 Youssef holds a Master’s degree in Security studies from Georgetown University’s Walsh School of Foreign Service, further deepening her expertise in global security and international relations.